What Are Common Mistakes to Avoid in a Personal Injury Claim?

 Posting on Social Media

-Be extremely cautious about what you post on social media.
+Be very cautious about what you post on social media.
 Insurance companies often monitor claimants’ accounts for any evidence that contradicts their claims.
 Photos, status updates, and check-ins can all be used against you.
 Adjust your privacy settings as soon as possible and avoid discussing your case or injuries online.

 Ignoring the Statute of Limitations